 - Draw out the mucus from each nostril with a medical rubber bulb syringe (aspirator)

 Some moms swear by the nasal aspirator called the “Nose Frida.”
 Be careful when using an aspirator so that it does not irritate the nasal passages.
 You can try to prevent this by not putting the syringe too deeply into the nostril.
 The tip doesn’t need to go too far into the nostril and it should be pointed toward the ear—not “up the nose” toward the baby’s eyes.
-Make sure that you keep the nasal aspirator clean and dry, so that you don't introduce new germs (bacteria or fungi) to baby's nasal passages.
+Make sure that you keep the nasal aspirator clean and dry, so that you don't introduce new germs (bacteria or fungi) into baby's nasal passages.

 3. Try Warmth or Steam